Adithya Adithya

 Magnetic Monopoles [Jan 2022 - Apr 2022]

-Abstract: We modeled a classically consistent two-potential formulation for classical electrodynamics with magnetic charged.
-I constructed the Lagrangian for a two-potential theory and derived Maxwell's equations with magnetic sources and Lorentz force equations for dyons were derived using Euler Lagrange equations.
+If magnetic monopoles existed, the Maxwell's equations would be beautifully symmetric in magnetic and electric fields.
+Motivated by this beauty, we worked on constructing a symmetric system of equations including the magnetic charges.
+We modeled a classically consistent two-potential formulation for classical electrodynamics with magnetic charges.
+We also constructed the Lagrangian for a two-potential theory and derived Maxwell's equations with magnetic sources and Lorentz force equations for dyons were derived using Euler Lagrange equations.

 Report